pulumi/docs/reference/known-issues.md

 If you encounter an problem that's not on this list, please file a [GitHub issue](https://github.com/pulumi/pulumi/issues/new). <!-- validate the link once public -->

-1. When using AWS CloudFront resources with Pulumi, you can run into errors if you update the CloudFront resource directly through AWS, such as the AWS CLI or console.
+1.  **Errors after bypassing Pulumi for CloudFront resources.** When using AWS CloudFront resources with Pulumi, you can run into errors if you update the CloudFront resource directly through AWS, such as the AWS CLI or console.
 The CLI will show an error such as the following:

     ```
     rpc error: code